Western Digital: 2010s

 In May 2016, Western Digital acquired SanDisk for US$19 billion.
 In the summer of 2017, Western Digital licensed the Fusion-io/SanDisk ION Accelerator software to One Stop Systems.

 In 2016, HGST closed its Malaysian plant.

+In April 2017, Western Digital moved its headquarters from Irvine, California to HGST's headquarters in San Jose, California.

 In August 2017, Western Digital bought cloud storage provider Upthere, with the intention to continue building out the service.

 In September 2017, Western Digital acquired Tegile Systems, maker of flash memory storage arrays.
 Western Digital rebranded Tegile as IntelliFlash and sold it to DataDirect Networks in September 2019.

-In April 2017, Western Digital moved its headquarters from Irvine, California to HGST's headquarters in San Jose, California.
+In October 2017, Western Digital shipped the world's first 14 TB HDD, the helium-filled HGST Ultrastar Hs14.

 In December 2017, Western Digital reached an agreement with Toshiba about the sale of the jointly owned NAND production facility in Japan.

+In June 2018, Western Digital acquired Wearable, Inc., a small company based in the Chicago area that produced the SanDisk Wireless Drive and SanDisk Connect Wireless Stick, which were derived from Wearable Inc.’s AirStash wireless server platform.

 In May 2018, Toshiba reached an agreement with the Bain consortium about the sale of that chip unit.

-In October 2017, Western Digital shipped the world's first 14 TB HDD, the helium-filled HGST Ultrastar Hs14.

-In June 2018, Western Digital acquired Wearable, Inc., a small company based in the Chicago area that produced the SanDisk Wireless Drive and SanDisk Connect Wireless Stick, which were derived from Wearable Inc.’s AirStash wireless server platform.

 In July 2018, Western Digital announced their plan to close their hard disk production facility in Kuala Lumpur to shift the company towards flash drive production, leaving the company with just two HDD production facilities in Thailand.
 The company ranked 158th on the 2018 Fortune 500 of the largest United States corporations by revenue.

 In June 2019, Kioxia experienced a power cut at one of its factories in Yokkaichi, Japan, resulting in the loss of at least 6 exabytes of flash memory, with some sources estimating the loss as high as 15 exabytes.
 Western Digital used (and still uses) Kioxia's facilities for making its own flash memory chips.